Best duvets 2024 – I've tested over 20 options to find the best-in-class

 Temperature regulation: Finding the best summer duvet isn't just about opting for a low tog duvet, good temperature regulation is actually far more important, especially in Britain where night time temperatures can still fluctuate dramatically in summer.
 That's why a lightweight wool duvet is brilliant summer option, as the temperature regulation wool provides is far superior to any other duvet fill.
 I slept under this Woolroom duvet from May to September without any overheating on hot nights and stayed cosy on cooler nights.

-Breathability: Good breathability is another key factor in summer when we're all prone to getting more hot and sweaty then usual.
+Breathability: Good breathability is another key factor in a summer duvet when we're all prone to getting more hot and sweaty then usual.
 Under even the lowest 2-5 tog synthetic or feather and down summer duvets I tested I still found myself waking up clammy, not so with this wool duvet which allows air to circulate through the fibres for a sweat-free summer sleep.

 Ease of care: Unlike most wool duvets, Woolroom's Deluxe duvet can be machine-washed at 40°c following the brand's instructions, making it far easier to care for than most .
 You will need to line dry it rather than tumble dry it, but as this is a summer duvet you should have good weather on your side.